top of page

 I really wish FamilySearch would recommend how to use these labels.
 Much in the same way, I wish I knew which Ancestry MyTreeTags to use.

 Honestly, I don't foresee using "interested" or "completed" often.
-If I'm interested in the person, they're on my Following List.
-This seems redundant.
-As for "completed," I'm rarely finished researching an ancestor, so that's not helpful.
+If I'm interested in a person, they're on my Following List, which seems redundant.
+As for "completed," I rarely finish researching an ancestor, so that's not helpful.

 Actively changing and researching seem too similar to me to understand their distinction.
 Thus, I think I prefer "Researching."